dewyze/dato_dast/README.md

 ## Blocks

 Blocks are the most powerful parts of structured text.
 We can take objects and render them in a specific way.

+Blocks can take the same values as nodes.
+One difference with blocks is that the block object is provided to the proc instead of the node when a Proc is provided.

+- `tag`
+- `css_class`
+- `meta`

 The block configuration takes `item_type` value and you must provide one of three methods for rendering: